-Reporting to the Institute Director, you will contribute to the healthy and vibrant research environment within The Podium Institute for Sports Medicine at the University of Oxford, by working closely and collaboratively with the four appointed APNTFs in Brain Health, Sports Technologies, AI for Sport and Technologies for mental health, and with the team of post-doctoral researchers, clinical fellows and doctoral students across the Institute.
-This will involve devising, coordinating, supervising and contributing to research projects of direct or tangential relevance to wearables and signal processing, including the work involved in the collaborations with project partners, guidance to students, and applying for further funding to extend the research.
+Reporting to the Principal Investigator, you will help creating a healthy and vibrant research environment within The Podium Institute for Sports Medicine at the University of Oxford.
+This will involve leading, devising, coordinating, and supervising research projects in this area, leading and/or contributing to the work involved in the collaborations with project partners, guidance to researchers and students, and applying for further funding to underpin the research.